camunda/camunda-docs-manual/content/reference/rest/variable-instance/post-query.md

   </tr>
   <tr>
     <td>tenantIdIn</td>
-    <td>Only include variable instances which belong to one of the passed and comma-separated tenant ids.</td>
+    <td>Only include variable instances which belong to one of the passed  tenant ids.</td>
   </tr>
   <tr>
     <td>variableValues</td>